edgedb/easy-edgedb/chapter8/index.md

 # ... and so on
 ```

 Now how about the simpler scalar types?
-We know that EdgeDB is very precise in having different types for integers, floats and so on, but what if you just want to know if a number is an integer for example?
+It's nice that EdgeDB is strict about type safety and has different types for integers, floats and so on, but what if you just want to know if a number is an integer or a float?
 We could check to see if an integer is one of any integer types, but this makes for a pretty awkward query:

 ```edgeql
 with year := 1893,